-If a child has medical needs or special educational needs, or requires any special adjustments, parents will be invited to attend a meeting with the Head of Pre-Prep, the School Matron and/or the Special Educational Needs Co-ordinator together with any outside specialist who has been involved with the care of the child, to discuss thoroughly the regime that is most appropriate for his or her individual care, well before he or she joins the school.
+If a child has medical needs or special educational needs, or requires any special adjustments, parents will be invited to attend a meeting with the Head of Pre-Prep and Academic Lead, the School Matron and/or the Director of Learning Success together with any outside specialist who has been involved with the care of the child, to produce an Individual Health Care Plan (IHCP) and discuss thoroughly the regime that is most appropriate for his or her individual care, well before he or she joins the school.
 The school ensures that, as far as is reasonable, the facilities, equipment and access to the premises are suitable for children with disabilities.